-In any case, while the animals were engaged in this matching behavior the activity of neurons in the eye movement control area of posterior parietal cortex was assessed.
-Neurons associated with rightwards movements were, under these circumstances, found to carry a signal which was highly correlated with the relative profitability of the rightward movement.
+In any case, while the animals were engaged in this matching behavior, the activity of neurons in the eye movement control area of posterior parietal cortex was assessed.
+Neurons associated with rightward movements were, under these circumstances, found to carry a signal which was highly correlated with the relative profitability of the rightward movement.
 Similarly, neurons associated with leftward movements seemed to encode the relative profitability of the leftward movement.
 Essentially, the ratio of these two activities was correlated not only with the relative profitabilities that controlled behavior in Fretwell's model of multi-animal foraging, but also with the actual moment-by-moment probability matching behavior of the animals in which these neurons resided.
-To a first approximation then, the neuronal data seemed to suggest that computations that should be the ultimate causes of decision making were at least related to computations that left.
+To a first approximation then, the neuronal data seemed to suggest that computations performed by the neural architecture for decision making were at least related to computations that should be the ultimate causes of decision-making behavior.

+More recently, Gold and Shadlen (2000) have come to a similar conclusion in a study of activity in the FEF of monkeys during another kind of visual-saccadic decision-making task.
+In that experiment, monkeys were trained to stare at a field of chaotically moving spots of light.
+A small fraction of those spots, however, moved coherently in a single direction, either to the right or to the left.
 If the monkey reacted to this display by looking in the direction that the small fraction of coherently drifting spots were moving, he earned a juice reward.
 Gold and Shadlen (2001) applied a formal decision theoretic analysis to the problem the monkeys faced.
-They reasoned that when a large fraction of the spots were moving coherently the monkeys ought to be able to assess the likelihood that a rightward movement would be rewarded quite quickly.
+They reasoned that when a large fraction of the spots were moving coherently the monkeys ought to be able to assess the likelihood that a rightward movement would be rewarded guite guickly.
 When only a tiny fraction of the dots were moving coherently, the monkeys ought to stare at the moving spots as long as possible to maximize the likelihood that they had correctly identified the more profitable movement.
-If the decision making architecture reflected this calculation explicitly, then it should produce neural activity with a temporal profile which reflected a moment-by-moment estimate of the mathematical likelihood that a movement would be rewarded.
+If the decision-making architecture reflects this calculation explicitly, then it should produce neural activity with a temporal profile which reflects a moment-by-moment estimate of the mathematical likelihood that a movement would be rewarded.